nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :warning: **Warning**<br>

-After <code>clear</code> command is executed, the data that has been deleted will not be recoverable.
+After the <code>clear</code> command is executed, the data that has been deleted will not be recoverable.

 </div>